andras-simonyi/citeproc-el/README.md

 single argument, a rich-text, and returns a post-processed rich-text value.
 The functions are applied in the order they appear in the list.

+#### citeproc-name-postprocess-functions
+A list of functions to postprocess rendered names.
+Each function takes three arguments:

+- the rich-text rendering of a name to be post-processed,
+- the rendered name as an alist with CSL name-part keys (`family`, `given` etc.), and
+- the rendering context, as a `citeproc-context` structure.

+The output of each function should be the post-processed rich-text, and the functions are applied in the order they appear in the list.
 -------------------------------------------------------------------------------

 ## License